 In any case, tests continued, with AV/2 pushing the envelope up to and past the Mach 3 mark.
 It provided data relevant to the supersonic transport (SST) designs then being considered, in particular showing that the sonic booms caused by such an aircraft would be unacceptable over populated areas.

 Since the two XB-70s were prototypes, and very big and complicated prototypes at that, the test flights often suffered from various system failures.
 On her 37th flight in March 1966, AV/1 almost came to grief when both hydraulic systems failed and the landing gear didn't deploy correctly.
-The aircraft managed to make a controlled landing at Edwards, though the landing roll was almost 4.8 kilometers (3 miles) and the aircraft went through a slow 110-degree turn on the ground.
+The aircraft managed to make a controlled landing at Edwards, though the landing roll was almost 4.8 kilometers (3 miles), and the aircraft went through a slow 110-degree turn on the ground.

 AV/2 got into a similar jam on 30 April 1966, when various systems failed and the nose gear wouldn't go down.
-Trying two touch-and-go landings on the main gear to pop the nose gear down didn't work, and landing with the nose gear up would be certain disaster.
+Trying two touch-and-go landings on the main gear to pop the nose gear down didn't work, and landing with the nose gear up would mean certain disaster.
 After flying in circles for a few hours, engineers suggested that the crew hotwire around a circuit breaker in a backup electrical system; the flight crew improvised a jumper with a paper clip, and the nose gear went down.

 * Despite the glitches, progress was good.
 On 19 May 1966, AV/2 flew at Mach 3 for a sustained 33 minutes.
-By this time, Phase 1 flight tests were nearing completion.
+By that time, Phase 1 flight tests were nearing completion.
 Phase 2 would follow, with NASA becoming increasingly involved in the test flights.

 Then, on 8 June 1966, AV/2 participated in a photo shoot, flying with four other aircraft powered by General Electric engines so GE photographers could take promotional pictures.
 One of the aircraft was an F-104 Starfighter, flown by well-known test pilot Joe Walker.
 He was positioned off the XB-70's right wingtip when the photo shoot ended.
 When Walker broke formation the turbulence off the big aircraft's wingtips spun the Starfighter around, causing it to collide with the XB-70.
 The Starfighter tore off both of the XB-70's tailfins and part of its left wing, then exploded in a fireball.
 Walker was killed immediately.